openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 Authentication Micro-frontend (MFE)
 -----------------------------------

 The Authentication MFE is responsible for the login, registration and password reset functionality.
 It is enabled by default in Olive and has all the same features as the legacy login and registration pages.
 You can revert to the legacy experience by setting :code:`FEATURES['ENABLE_AUTHN_MICROFRONTEND']` to False.
+Although the deprecation process for the legacy experiences has not yet started, they could be removed as soon as the next release, Palm.

 .. image:: ../images/olive/authn.png
     :alt: The authentication Micro-frontend